HusseinRR/extension-chrome/README.md

-# ChromeFocus: A Productivity Extension
+# Focus extension: A Productivity Extension

 This repository contains a **Google Chrome** extension designed to help you stay focused by blocking distracting websites during a configurable _Focus Mode_.
 When Focus Mode is active, visiting a blocked site redirects you to a motivational page instead of the site’s content.
 The extension also offers a custom new tab page with quick Focus Mode activation.